 Novel drug therapies, such as with inhibitors of epidermal growth factor receptor (EGFR), mammalian target of rapamycin (mTOR), and less commonly BRAF gene inhibitors, can cause paronychia along with other skin changes.
-The cause is not completely understood.
+The mechanism is not completely understood.
 However, most cases seem to be caused by the drug itself, such as through alterations in retinoic acid metabolism, and not by secondary infection.

 Fluctuant swelling or visible pus should be drained with a Freer elevator, small hemostat, or #11 scalpel blade inserted between the nail and nail fold.
 Skin incision is unnecessary.
-A thin gauze wick can be inserted for 24 to 48 h to allow drainage.
+A thin gauze wick can be inserted for 24 to 48 hours to allow drainage.

-A case caused by EGFR inhibitor therapy and refractory to the usual treatments was treated successfully with autologous platelet-rich plasma.
+A case caused by epidermal growth factor receptor inhibitor therapy and refractory to the usual treatments was treated successfully with autologous platelet-rich plasma.

 Acute paronychia can be related to a hangnail, nail fold trauma, loss of the cuticle, chronic irritation, or biting or sucking of the fingers.

 The diagnosis is likely when severe redness, pain, and warmth develop acutely along the nail margin, but consider alternative diagnoses, particularly if treatment is unsuccessful.

 Treat with an antibiotic and moist heat and by draining any visible pus.

 |Drug Name||Select Trade|